Scalingo/grafana-scalingo/README.md

 git commit --message "Get vX.Y.Z from upstream"
 ```

+In case of conflict during the merge, fix those in the README.md and use `git
+checkout --theirs .` for the others.

 Open a pull request and get it merged.
 Then tag a new version:

 ```